 What’s going well?
 What isn’t?
 Do the project objectives still make sense?
 Do they need adjusting?
 By taking the time to reflect before a project is finished, you’ll be able to catch any problems, adjust and increase your chances of success.

+Project progress reports offer several benefits to both project managers and stakeholders involved in a project.
 Here’s a closer look at the benefits of creating a professional progress report:

 Improves team collaboration